Make-up/online Testing Procedures

 - drop off at BRK 460.

-Faculty members are responsible for delivering tests to the CTL at least 24 hours prior to the test date.
+Faculty members are responsible for delivering tests to The Learning Hub at least 24 hours prior to the test date.
 To insure the secure handling of the tests, faculty members should use a sealed envelope marked confidential.

 Student Behavioral Guidelines